-- Temperatures expected to be at or below 32 degrees for more than four hours for one or more successive nights and/or; - Snow accumulation is expected to exceed 1 inch or more in depth and/or; - Two or more successive days of 1 inch or more of rainfall is anticipated, and/or - A High Wind Warning has been issued (these criteria are still being evaluated)
+- Temperatures expected to be at or below 32 degrees for more than four hours for one or more successive nights and/or; - Snow accumulation is expected to exceed 1 inch or more in depth for more than two days and/or; - Two or more successive days of 1 inch or more of rainfall is anticipated, and/or - A High Wind Warning has been issued (these criteria are still being evaluated)

-KCDEM monitors the weather daily and attempts to identify possible activation periods as far as possible in advance.
+KCDEM monitors the weather regularly and attempts to identify possible activation periods as far as possible in advance.
 KCDEM uses the forecast provided by the National Weather Service (NWS).
+Kitsap County may determine that it is not possible to open the shelters due to life-threatening hazardous road conditions.
+This could include, for example, the forecast of freezing rain.